lnardon/MobiltChallenge/README.md

 yarn && yarn start
 ```

-To run all tests use the command below
+Each component has it's own test file, to run all tests use the command below

 ```
 yarn test